Merri/react-tabbordion/README.md

-Keyboard usage works just like with radio buttons (or checkboxes when using `multiple` mode); the component avoids reinventing the wheel and takes advantage of native browser behavior where possible, which is why you can't see any code related to keyboard handling despite it being fully supported.
+Keyboard usage works just like with radio buttons (or checkboxes when using `multiple` mode); the component avoids reinventing the wheel and takes advantage of native browser behavior where possible, which is why you can't see any code related to keyboard handling despite arrow keys and smart focus behavior being fully supported.

 You have complete control over the generated classNames, you can even disable generating them if you wish to.
 There is only one required style: